-House cladding is basically a term for any facing material fixed to the exterior of a house.
+The term house cladding basically encompasses any facing material that is fixed to the exterior of a house.
 It can be fixed directly to the wall (as with stone cladding, for example) or nailed on to timber battens (as in the case of timber cladding).

-Houses in the UK used to be built with solid walls, built using local materials, such as stone or brick.
+Houses in the UK used to be built with solid walls, using local materials, such as stone or brick.
 However, during the 20th century, standard wall-building practice changed to incorporate cavities between the inner and outer walls, often referred to as leaves or skins.

 This meant that the the load-bearing duties could now be carried out by the inner leaf, the weatherproofing is taken care of by the outer leaf and the heat retention is achieved by adding insulation between the two leaves.

 The outer wall no longer has to sit on the ground and could instead be hung off the inner skin meaning it can be made of much thinner sections because it doesn’t have to be self-supporting.
 All it has to do is to keep the weather out — this is what house cladding does.

 However, this won’t apply to listed buildings or on any house on specially protected types of land, within a National Park or AONB.

 If you live in a terraced or semi-detached house, whilst planning permission might not be a concern, you will need to think about how the new cladding will affect your neighbours.

 Other factors you should take into consideration are how much maintenance you are willing to commit to, your budget and who will be installing your house cladding (some timber cladding can be fitted on a DIY basis, for example.)

 Your options include: